 Travel requests must be submitted on a travel purchase order form and approved by the staff member’s immediate supervisor prior to submission to the business office.
 Out-of-state travel must be approved by the superintendent/designee.
 The travel purchase order must show meals, lodging, transportation, registration and any other estimated expenses plus the appropriate budget number.
 All travel will be paid to the individual on a reimbursement basis and after the filing of a travel reimbursement form with appropriate receipts, except when payments are made through District purchase order or District credit card and in accordance with procedures established by the business office.
 One travel purchase order may be used when multiple people are traveling together for the same purpose.

-If an employee anticipates traveling to a geographic area where expenses are believed to exceed otherwise “reasonable” guidelines, he or she should gain approval in advance of the trip from the superintendent/designee for the estimated additional expenses.
+If an employee anticipates traveling to a geographic area where expenses are believed to exceed otherwise “reasonable” guidelines, they should gain approval in advance of the trip from the superintendent/designee for the estimated additional expenses.

 Travel requests must be submitted at least thirty (30) days in advance of departure unless extenuating circumstances make such requests infeasible.
 Staff who obligates the District without proper prior authorization may be held personally responsible for payment of such obligations.
 See Regulation 6210.